vigor-nf/vigor/README.md

 When you reboot it, you should see some activity in the PXE server output and see DSOS output on DUT (printing the NF configuration).
 At this point you can stop the PXE boot server.
 The DSOS is running!

-# Create your own Vigor NF

-- Run `make new-nf` at the root of the repository, and answer the prompt.

 # Linux setup for performance